 The Narval system described in this paper gracefully overcomes this drawback by providing a rich, graphical environment, where narrowing trees can be exhaustively and stepwisely explored by means of an intuitive point-and-click strategy, and solutions for reachability problems are automatically highlighted when progressively hit during the incremental construction of the narrowing tree.
+This exploration process is completely interactive, since the tree expansion is guided by the user who is free to select the tree nodes to be expanded without following a predefined search strategy.
+This is in contrast to Maude, which solves reachability goals by applying a breadth-first search strategy, where the tree level n + 1 is visited only when level n has been exhaustively explored.
+The interactive search keeps the size of the explored tree fragment small since only nodes of some value for the user are explored while uninteresting nodes are ignored.
+Nevertheless, as a useful shortcut, Narval also provides automated depth-k expansion of tree nodes, as discussed in Section 4.
 In the sequel, we illustrate the core symbolic analysis features of Narval by using the generic grammar interpreter of Section 2.

-3.1 Interactive Search Space exploration
+3.1 Interactive Search Space Exploration